Server Implementations

 Token Generation (Publisher)

-The publisher creates share tokens using the same signing key that signs resourceJWT and issuerJWT:
+The publisher creates share tokens using the same signing key that signs resourceJWT:

 import { createDcaPublisher } from '@sesamy/capsule-server';